-Freak Mexican Hailstorm Buries Guadalajara In Five Feet Of Ice
+Freak Mexican Hailstorm Buries Guadalajara In 5 Feet Of Ice

 Jalisco Governor Enrique Alfaro blamed climate change for the storm.

 “I’ve never seen such scenes in Guadalajara.
 We ask ourselves if climate change is real.
-These are never-before-seen natural phenomena.
+These are never-before-seen natural phenomenons.
 It’s incredible,” he said.

 In fact, according to NASA’s Global Climate Change project, blaming localized bizarre weather on climate change is something of a fool’s game, at least when it comes to thunderstorms.